Building a Healthy America, One Patient at a Time.

 - WE VALUE human dignity and ACCESS to quality, compassionate health care.

 - WE VALUE the individuality of our member clinics and their ability to adapt to community needs and resources.

 - WE VALUE volunteerism.

 - WE VALUE community ownership, service and collaboration.

 Headquartered in Alexandria, VA, the National Association of Free & Charitable Clinics (NAFC) was founded in 2001 by a group of grassroots medical providers and organizers who recognized that health care was not being provided at a local level to the working poor, uninsured and underinsured in our country in a way that was cost effective, accessible and affordable.

-Many people do not realize that there are approximately 1,200 Free and Charitable Clinics throughout the nation who since the 1960’s have been filling in the gap for those who “fall through the cracks” in our current health care system.
+Many people do not realize that there are approximately 1,400 Free and Charitable Clinics and Charitable Pharmacies throughout the nation who since the 1960’s have been filling in the gap for those who “fall through the cracks” in our current health care system.
 These clinics receive little to no state or federal funding, do not receive HRSA 330 funds and are not Federally Qualified Health Centers or Rural Health Centers.